alugand/repro-lugand-le_sommer-associativity/README.md

 ### Results

 Results of the experiments can be found in the file answer_associativity.txt.
 Last experiment result is at the end of the file.
 When you relaunch the experiment, you will see your different results, with the latest results always at the end.
-The result of the experiment could be 0.8, for example.
-This means that, out of 1000 random experiments, approximately 80% of the combinations of values complied with the associativity of floating-point addition.
-Variations from one trial to another are normal, as random values change with each execution.
+The result of the experiment could be 0.74, for example.
+This means that, out of 1000 random experiments, approximately 74% of the combinations of values complied with the associativity of floating-point addition.
+Small variations from one trial to another are normal, as random values change with each execution.

 ``` shell
 cat answer_associativity.txt
 ```